 “Through the Network, we have a smarter way to gain traction for the region.” ~ Gerry Roll, Executive Director, Foundation for Appalachian Kentucky

 “We have learned new techniques, had access to data, information and learning tools we would not have had.
 We have also taken on special projects.
-We are in the process of changing our contribution cycles based on the information we’ve gained from this network.” ~ Becky Ceperley, President and CEO of the Greater Kanawha Valley Foundation
+We are in the process of changing our contribution cycles based on the information we’ve gained from this network.” ~ Becky Ceperley, former President and CEO of the Greater Kanawha Valley Foundation

 We have the potential to build a different kind of relationship between philanthropy and the people on the ground.
-When we engage grantee partners in developing our analysis, we create more authentic relationships between the funding world and people living and working in the region.” - Sandra Mikush, Mary Reynolds Babcock Foundation
+When we engage grantee partners in developing our analysis, we create more authentic relationships between the funding world and people living and working in the region.” - Sandra Mikush, retired, Mary Reynolds Babcock Foundation

 “The Appalachia Funders Network has been very effective at helping its members understand what they can accomplish working together that they might not be able to achieve on their own.
 Over the next several years we are going to see greater impact in the Region because of these partnerships.” - Earl Gohl, former Federal Co-Chair of the Appalachia Regional Commission

-Membership is open to organizations that provide funding in Central Appalachia - all of West Virginia and the Appalachian Counties of Ohio, Kentucky, Tennessee, Virginia, and North Carolina.
+Membership is open to organizations that provide or are considering funding in Central Appalachia - all of West Virginia and the Appalachian Counties of Ohio, Kentucky, Tennessee, Virginia, and North Carolina.
 Our members include private foundations, community foundations, family foundations, Federal agencies, and financial institutions.
 All members are committed to accelerating an equitable transition in the region.
 Contact [email protected] if you have questions about your organization's eligibility or wish to begin the process of joining the Network.

-Recommended levels of support are assessed based on total funding in Appalachia in the last full fiscal year.
+Recommended levels of support are based on your organization's total funding in Central Appalachia during the last full fiscal year.

-- Fees may be paid in annual dues, as an annual grant and/or as special support for particular activities, as long as the giving totals fall in the ranges below.
+- You may pay in a variety of ways: as annual dues, as an annual grant, and/or as targeted support for particular projects or activities, as long as the giving total fall in the ranges below.